johnmaguire/Cardinal/README.md

 Instructions
 ------------
+Make sure you have Python 2.7 installed, and use `pip install -r requirements.txt` to install any Python dependencies.

 Running Cardinal is as simple as typing `./cardinal.py`.
 Before running Cardinal, you should ensure that you have set your network settings in the `cardinal.py` file, or run `./cardinal.py -h` to use command line arguments to set the network and channels you would like Cardinal to connect to.

 Before running Cardinal, you should add your nick and vhost to the `plugins/admin/config.py` file in the format `nick@vhost` in order to take advantage of admin-only commands.